HeyItsGwen/Grid-Based-Framework/README.md

 ![screenshot image](./images/screenshot.PNG)

+This project was built with the objective of learning how to create a framework and then applying this newly created framework by cloning a page (in our case The Odin Project Home Page) to display the functionality of such framework.
+Our Framework was inspired by Bootstrap and built in a similar grid-row functionality.

 ## How It Works

 If you're familiar with the Bootstrap framework, this framework works in a similar way.
 Set a container element using the class 'row', and then set each of it's child elements classes based on the amount of rows you want at different sizes.